cronvel/terminal-kit/doc/textbuffer.md

 * n `integer` (optional, default: 1) the number of chars to delete

 It deletes *n* characters at the current cursor position.
+This is the action usually bound to the *delete* key.